Offshore vs onshore: Advantages and disadvantages

 What is offshoring?

-In the simplest of terms, offshoring is moving business to less-developed countries in an attempt to cut costs effectively.
-Offshoring services to developing countries like the Philippines enables a business to take advantage of a global pool of talents at lower costs.
+Offshoring services to developing countries like the Philippines enables businesses to utilize a global talent pool at lower costs.

 Offshore companies offer varied offshore services.
 It can range from IT services, accounting, and HR functions to marketing, sales, creatives, and contact center services.